 We build the piece of the drone that has to just work, so the companies building the aircraft can focus on what's above and around it.

-Every component source is chosen deliberately.
+Every component source is chosen deliberately to meet NDAA, ASDA, and EO 13981 requirements.
 Compliance documentation is a product feature, not a sales afterthought.

 We build for temperature, vibration, humidity, and sustained throttle.
 The bench test is where design starts, not where it ends.